beverloo/volunteer-manager/README.md

 Once the image has been created, you can run it locally through `npm run serve-prod`, or directly push it to production by using `npm run deploy-prod`.
-An external MySQL server for data storage will continue to be required in both of these scenarios.
+An external MySQL server for data storage will continue to be required in both of these scenarios, configuration for which can be obtained from the project maintainers if required.